Jorrit05/DYNAMOS/docs/installation_guide.md

 In order to setup DYNAMOS, we need to install a few tools as a foundation.
 This section covers such tools.

 ## WSL2 (for Windows)
-Since we prefer to use Linux based operating systems, we suggest using the Windows Subsystem for Linux on a Windows machine.
-This will decrease the possibility of diverging issues when setting up the environment.
+Linux based operating systems must be used for DYNAMOS.
+If Windows must be used, we suggest enabling the Windows Subsystem for Linux (WSL2).

 There are multiple ways to enable this, whether that be through the CLI, the Windows store or some other magical way.
 Here is one example of a tutorial: